jackylee0424/shybot/README.md

 Origin
 ======

-Can a robot "like" a person?
-How can a robot build a relationship with its "friends"?
+Can a robot _like_ a person?
+How can a robot build a relationship with its _friends_?
 Shybot is here to explore these questions.
 Shybot is an emotion-driven robot like a shy creature which recognizes friends or strangers and interacts with them differently.
 Shybot was a